colts70/The-Sematic-Stack/README.md

 The web has DNS for location.
 HESS/DFH adds a first hop for meaning.

-✅ The 5 Mandatory Pillars (Meaning Layer) Anchor Purpose (what it answers) What you put inside /
+✅ The 5 Mandatory Anchors (Meaning Layer) Anchor Purpose (what it answers) What you put inside /

 /type “What kind of thing is this domain about?”
 A small ontology/taxonomy declaration (JSON-LD) using stable vocabularies (Schema.org/W3C terms)